 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-In this segment Dr. Leach explains the rationale for building MD Anderson’s Proton Therapy Center and describes the unusual financial partnerships that enabled it to be funded.
+In this chapter Dr. Leach explains the rationale for building MD Anderson’s Proton Therapy Center and describes the unusual financial partnerships that enabled it to be funded.
 He begins by noting that only a few proton centers existed with only one providing patient care –and that one, in Loma Linda, California, only treated prostate cancer.
 Dr. James Cox [Interview # 32] made the case that proton therapy was a next step in cancer care.
 He notes that he ran feasibility studies that confirmed that MD Anderson had the patient volume to support a Proton Therapy Center offering treatment for many different cancers.
 Dr. Leach then describes a first attempt to finance a center in partnership with Tenet Healthcare Corporation and why that failed.
 He explains the feasibility studies done regarding patient availability and the possibility for reimbursement, and other financial concerns at the time.
 (23:00) He then talks about the consortium that responded to the call for proposals: The Styles Company (a healthcare development company) and the Sanders Morris Harris Group (investment banking firm), both Houston based.
 He goes on to explains what these companies brought to the project, who eventually invested, and (25:00) sketches the innovative dimensions of the consortium/partnership between a government supported academic institution (not usually business friendly) and private investment.
 Next Dr. Leach explains why some technological challenges made it necessary for the Proton Therapy Center to open with only one of its four gantries in operation and outlines the financial implications this had on Hitachi, the company providing that technology.
 The delay opened the possibility that investors could return their shares to Hitachi, receiving back their money plus a percentage of their investment.
 The Center ran for a year with only one gantry.

 -